Robert L. Pitman

-Robert Lee Pitman (born 1962) is an American attorney and jurist who serves as a United States district judge of the United States District Court for the Western District of Texas and former United States Attorney for the Western District of Texas.
+Robert Lee Pitman (born 1962) is an American attorney who serves as a United States district judge of the United States District Court for the Western District of Texas.
+He is a former United States attorney for the Western District of Texas.
 He was previously a United States magistrate judge of the same court.

 Early life and education

-Pitman was born in Fort Worth, Texas in 1962, the youngest of five children.
+Pitman was born in Fort Worth, Texas, in 1962, the youngest of five children.
 He received a Bachelor of Science degree from Abilene Christian University, where he was student body president.
 Pitman then obtained a Juris Doctor from the University of Texas School of Law.
 After completing law school, Pitman served as a law clerk for Judge David Owen Belew Jr. of the United States District Court for the Northern District of Texas in Fort Worth.
 Pitman holds a Master of Studies degree in International Human Rights Law from the University of Oxford.

 Career

-Following his judicial clerkship, Pitman began his career at the international law firm of Fulbright and Jaworski.
-In 2001, Pitman briefly served as interim United States Attorney for the Western District of Texas.
-As United States Attorney on September 11, 2001, he formed the first anti-terrorism task force in the district, uniting local, state, and federal law enforcement agencies in their counter-terrorism efforts and in their work to better secure Texas' international border.
+Following his judicial clerkship, Pitman began his career at the international law firm of Fulbright & Jaworski in Houston.
+In 2001, Pitman briefly served as interim United States attorney for the Western District of Texas.
+As United States attorney on September 11, 2001, he formed the first anti-terrorism task force in the district, uniting local, state, and federal law enforcement agencies in their counter-terrorism efforts and in their work to better secure Texas' international border.
 He was replaced by George W. Bush appointee Johnny Sutton, who asked Pitman to remain in the office as his chief deputy.
 In October 2003, Pitman was selected to serve as a United States magistrate judge for the United States District Court for the Western District of Texas.
-As Magistrate Judge, Pitman consistently ranked highest among all local, state, and federal judges in the judicial poll conducted annually by the Austin Bar Association.
-In 2009, Republican Senators John Cornyn and Kay Bailey Hutchison sent Pitman's name to Democratic President Barack Obama as one of two candidates for United States Attorney for the Western District of Texas.
+As magistrate judge, Pitman consistently ranked highest among all local, state, and federal judges in the judicial poll conducted annually by the Austin Bar Association.
+In 2009, Republican Senators John Cornyn and Kay Bailey Hutchison sent Pitman's name to Democratic President Barack Obama as one of two candidates for United States attorney for the Western District of Texas.
 The recommendation of Pitman, who is openly gay, was publicly opposed by a social conservative group in Texas.
-On June 27, 2011, almost two years after Pitman was recommended for the post, Obama notified members of Congress that he would nominate Pitman to be United States Attorney for the Western District of Texas.
+On June 27, 2011, almost two years after Pitman was recommended for the post, Obama notified members of Congress that he would nominate Pitman to be United States attorney for the Western District of Texas.
 He was formally nominated the following day.
 Citing his credentials and experience, and expressing a desire to fill the position with the most qualified candidate, he was supported by Texas' two United States Senators, both Republicans.
 With their support, the United States Senate confirmed Pitman to be the chief federal law enforcement officer in the Western District of Texas on September 26, 2011.
 He took office on October 3, 2011.
 He left office on December 19, 2014, upon receiving his judicial commission.
 He is currently an adjunct professor at the University of Texas School of Law.